vyperlang/vyper/docs/installing-vyper.rst

 Installing Vyper
 ################

-Don't panic if the installation fails.
-Vyper is still under development and undergoes constant changes.
-Installation will be much more simplified and optimized after a stable version release.

 Take a deep breath, follow the instructions, and please `create an issue <https://github.com/vyperlang/vyper/issues>`_ if you encounter any errors.